AlessiaDS/data-protection-project/Anonymization-Attempts/README.md

 + Complete review (and possible improvements) of `anonymize`
 + Improvement of `getTreeHeight` (the function can still be used like the current version, only it's implementation will change)
 + Selection of the ___K-Anon Minimum table___ between the candidates
++ Start process of testing and work on fixes if needed
 + Update the `README.md` documentation after the needed changes are applied, or if needed to be able to get a grasp of certain variables/functions/synergies

 ## Anon-Comb